gazebosim/gz-transport/docs/development/development.rst

 Upon reception, all other discovery instances should update all their entries associated with the received process UUID.
-Although this approach is more efficient and saves some messages sent over the network, prevents a discovery instance to learn about services available without explicitly asking for them.
+Although this approach is more efficient and saves some messages sent over the network, prevents a discovery instance to learn about topics available without explicitly asking for them.
 We think this is a good feature to have.
-For example, an introspection tool that shows all the services available can take advantage of this feature without and prior knowledge.
+For example, an introspection tool that shows all the topics available can take advantage of this feature without and prior knowledge.

-Is responsibility of each discovery instance to cancel any service that hasn't been updated for a while.
+Is responsibility of each discovery instance to cancel any topic that hasn't been updated for a while.
 The function ``SilenceInterval()`` sets the maximum time that an entry should be stored in memory without hearing an ``ADVERTISE`` message.
-Every ``ADVERTISE`` message received should refresh the service timestamp associated with it.
+Every ``ADVERTISE`` message received should refresh the topic timestamp associated with it.

-When a discovery instance terminates, it should notify through the discovery channel that all its services need to invalidated.
+When a discovery instance terminates, it should notify through the discovery channel that all its topics need to invalidated.
 This is performed by sending a ``BYE`` message with the following format: